Caeté people: Colonial History

+This leadership would be a point of contention that would lead to an event known as the Caeté Upheaval.
+After formal complains made by the villagers of Vila de Souza about the Jesuits, loco-tenente (local lieutenant) Manoel Ferreira da Silva de Albuquerque and an armed posse entered the village to apprehend Principal Clemente Cardoso.
+He would flee to a priest's home and be helped by the jesuits and some locals, who refused the authority of Miguel Acará over the settlement.
+Acará would be mortally wounded during the struggle.
+In November 24th, Francisco da Silva, ally of Manoel Ferreira, would rally the villagers from Vila de Souza to invade fellow Caeté town São João Batista to try and forcibly expel the jesuits.
+Armed with firearms, swords and other weapons, they would put the house of the missionaries under siege.
+Both the jesuits and Clemente would be expelled from the region.
+In 1753, the Vila de Souza would be moved to the other side of the river and become Bragança, with the Caeté Captainship also ending in August 9th of the same year as part of administrative reorganization withing the colony.

 Cannibalism

 The Caetés, like many other indigenous people on the coast of Brazil, practiced a ritual form of cannibalism.
 It was a common belief among the Caetés, and the many other tribes included in the Tupi people, that the act of cannibalism and the digestion of an enemy would lead to the absorption of that enemy's strength.
 As they also believed that weakness could be absorbed from those they consumed, they were cautious to only absorb the essence of enemy warriors that they perceived to be of noticeable strength and courage.
 The Caeté people considered it an honor, even when captured, to be sacrificed for this ritual as it meant they had fought valiantly in battle and were considered the most superior warriors in their tribe.
 Cannibalism amongst the Caeté and other various Tupi tribes in the region decreased greatly upon the arrival of the Portuguese in the early 1500s; however, this ritual was not completely absent in the culture.
 For example, there was a report that the Caeté people had eaten one of the first Catholic bishops (Pedro Fernandes Sardinha), to arrive in Brazil in 1556, the Caetés were considered "enemies of the civilized world" and were chased and killed in large numbers by the Portuguese with the added help of the fully armed Tupinambá tribes.
 During this occurrence, the Caeté took over the ship that Sardinha was on and ate all of the passengers on board with the exception of a few who survived to report this incident.
 As a result, the Caetés became an even bigger target of Portuguese attacks as they were now considered to be completely savage people.